-Journey back in time to the glory days of heroes, gods, goddesses, and monsters reigning supreme as part of the Epic of Mount Resica!
+Prepare your crew for its maiden voyage across the mighty Bushkill along side some of the toughest pirates the Seven Seas have ever seen in SEARCH FOR SCOUTING'S TREASURE!
 This guide will serve as an invaluable resource as you prepare for your stay at camp.
 This comprehensive guide will share what you really need to have a successful stay in camp.
 Scouts, adult leaders, and parents alike will find within these pages key information related to advancement, camp operations, and health & safety, as well as schedules and overall program details.

-We are excited your unit has chosen Resica Falls for your summer camp home in 2024.
+We are excited your unit has chosen Resica Falls for your summer camp home in 2025.
 A top-notch staff is being selected and we are working hard to create an amazing summer camp experience for all.
 Read each page carefully to fully understand what changes are in store for our summer, but a few highlights include:

-- The continuation of online merit badge records, our flexible Sunday Check-in and welcome buffet dinner, and the Wednesday evening Campers Campfire at the Richards Arena. - Continued modifications to our Afternoon Adventures program that includes advanced sign-up for high-interest activities and the opportunity for limited afternoon merit badges. - An all-inclusive camper fee with no additional fees needed for merit badges. - UPDATED BSA POLICIES: ALL attendees, both youth and adult, who are attending summer camp with your troop must be registered members of the BSA in your troop.
+• The continuation of online merit badge records, our flexible Sunday Check-in and welcome buffet dinner, and the Wednesday evening Campers Campfire at the Richards Arena.

+• Continued modifications to our Afternoon Adventures program and the expansion of afternoon Merit Badge offerings.

+• An all-inclusive camper fee with no additional fees needed for merit badges.

+• AS A REMINDER: ALL attendees, both youth and adult, who are attending summer camp with your troop must be registered members of Scouting America.
+ALL Adults attending summer camp with your troop must be registered members of your troop.